Make a world of difference with Global Skills Opportunity.

-The Utrecht Field School in Psychology is designed with the student experience at the forefront and will offer multiple means of engagement, multiple means of representation and multiple means of action and expression.
+The Utrecht Field School in Psychology is designed with the student experience at the forefront and offers multiple means of engagement, multiple means of representation and multiple means of action and expression.

-The program will provide support and services for students with documented physical and learning disabilities by having a staff member from the Meighen Centre attend the field school along with Dr. Lisa Dawn Hamilton.
+The program provides support and services for students with documented physical and learning disabilities by having a staff member from the Meighen Centre attend the field school along with Dr. Lisa Dawn Hamilton.

 This two-week course on cross-cultural sexuality will take place in Utrecht, The Netherlands.

 Utrecht is one of the largest cities in The Netherlands, but still has a small-town vibe.
 The Netherlands is known for the country’s comprehensive approach to sex education, openness about sexuality, and low rates of sexually transmitted infections & unintended pregnancies.
 They are often seen as a model for other countries in sexuality and sex and relationship education.